oduwa/RWAndroidTryout/Part1_edited.markdown

     import android.support.wearable.watchface.WatchFaceStyle;
     import android.view.SurfaceHolder;

-The imports contain classes we will have to use later in the tutorial, so its better to get them out of the way now.
+Those imports contain classes we will use later in the tutorial, so its better to get them out of the way now.

 Now, replace the existing **WatchFaceService** class definition with the following: